openshift/enhancements/enhancements/api-review/add-new-CRD-ImageDigestMirrorSet-and-ImageTagMirrorSet-to-config.openshift.io.md

 #### Upgrade Strategy

-An existing cluster is required to make an upgrade to 4.11 in order to make use of the allow mirror by tags feature.
-Before the deprecation of ImageContentSourcePolicy, MCO needs to watch for both ImageContentSourcePolicy, and ImageDigestMirrorSet and create objects.
+An existing cluster is required to make an upgrade to 4.12 in order to make use of the allow mirror by tags feature.

-Tier 1 component `imagecontentsourcepolicy.operator.openshift.io/v1alpha1` will stay 12 months or 3 releases from the announcement of deprecation.
+Migration path:
-During the development on the release that one release ahead of deprecating `imagecontentsourcepolicy.operator.openshift.io/v1alpha1`, MCO will copy existing ImageContentSourcePolicy objects to ImageDigestMirrorSet and create new objects, and delete the ImageContentSourcePolicy objects.
-If any errors appear during the process, MCO should report `Upgradeable=False`.
+- a controller will copy existing ImageContentSourcePolicy objects to create new ImageDigestMirrorSet objects.

-On the release that the ImageContentSourcePolicy CRD is removed from the API, the MCO will update its clusteroperator object to reflect a degraded state if it still finds objects of
-ImageContentSourcePolicy.
-The MCO should report that the ImageContentSourcePolicy is orphaned and let the user know they should create new objects using the new ImageDigestMirrorSet or ImageTagMirrorSet CRDs.
+- a webhook will do the conversion from operator.openshift.io/v1alpha1/imagecontentsourcepolicies to config.openshift.io/v1/imagedigestmirrorsets.

 #### Downgrade Strategy
 According to [Deprecating an entire component](https://docs.openshift.com/container-platform/4.8/rest_api/understanding-api-support-tiers.html#deprecating-entire-component_understanding-api-tiers), Tier 1 component
 `imagecontentsourcepolicy.operator.openshift.io/v1alpha1` will stay 12 months or 3 releases from the announcement of deprecation, whichever is longer.
-During the upgrade path, if an 4.11 upgrade fails mid-way through, or if the 4.11 cluster is misbehaving, the user can rollback to the version that supports `ImageContentSourcePolicy`.
+During the upgrade path, if an 4.12 upgrade fails mid-way through, or if the 4.12 cluster is misbehaving, the user can rollback to the version that supports `ImageContentSourcePolicy`.
 Their `ImageDigestMirrorSet` and `ImageTagMirrorSet` dependent workflows will be clobbered and broken if rollback to a version that lacks support for these CRDs.
 They can still configure the `ImageContentSourcePolicy` to use mirrors and keep previous behavior.